neonrust/log4go/README.md

 Simple logging for Go akin to the well-known log4j.
 The API was modeled after Python's [logging](https://docs.python.org/3/library/logging.html) module.

 Most things are kept as simple as possible.
+For example, the (currently) only way to configure the logging system is through code, most prominently via the `BasicConfig()` call.
+There is no file-based configuration.

 ## Loggers ##